DaveStutler/ProjectD.K/ProjectRoleDocuments.md

 **If you did work that should be factored into your grade that does not fit easily into the proscribed roles, add it here!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**

+Zahira Ghazali - Placing the assets into scenes (specifically Dungeon and Forest) and furnishing of the different scenes (so lighting, decorating, creation of prefabs etc.) and adapting the levels into the actual scene.

 # Main Roles #